bytecodealliance/wasmtime/docs/metaref.rst

 Targets
 =======

-Cretonne can be compiled with support for multiple target instruction set architectures.
+Cranelift can be compiled with support for multiple target instruction set architectures.
 Each ISA is represented by a :py:class:`cdsl.isa.TargetISA` instance.

 .. autoclass:: TargetISA